section-engineering-education/engineering-education/content/articles/todolist-with-svelte-and-firebase/index.md

 ![Selecting Google as Auth Provider](./firebase-google-oauth.png)

-Enable the provider, select your support email and click 'Save'.
+Enable the provider, choose your support email and click 'Save'.

 ![Enabling Google as Auth Provider](./firebase-enable-google.png)